Consensual Non-Monogamy: Definition, Types & Tips

 Kinksters

 A kinkster is someone who engages in sexual behavior that deviates from the conventions of their society.
-It’s derived from the word “kink,” which in the context of sex means any sexual activity other than “norm” of heterosexual, cisgender missionary with the goal of having children.
+It comes from the word “kink,” which in the context of sex means any sexual activity other than “norm” of heterosexual, cisgender missionary with the goal of having children.

-People who prefer BDSM and those who engage in polyamory are most likely to identify as kinksters, yet it may be extended far more broadly to persons with fetishes and other wants (e.g., pet play, role play, leather, etc.).
+People who prefer BDSM and those who engage in polyamory are most likely to identify as kinksters, yet it can extend far more broadly to persons with fetishes and other wants (e.g., pet play, role play, leather, etc.).

-If you’re interested in starting your journey at home, let us be your guide.
+If you want to start your journey at home, let us be your guide.
 Start here

 Check Out All Our Additional Therapy Video